CSUA/csua-backend/README.md

 If you want to visit the admin page at http://127.0.0.1:8000/admin/

 7. Create admin user with `python3 manage.py createsuperuser`

-## Debian install instructions

-- Install Python 3.5 in a venv
-- Install libldap and libsasl

 ## Deploy a new change to git